INDIVIDUAL & GROUP COUNSELING

 Group counseling offers a greater focus on specific issues as well as shared therapeutic experiences with other students.
 The number and content of our therapy groups vary each semester, so please check this page at the start of each Fall and Spring semesters for updates.

-There are currently two Alphabet Soup groups, but space is limited.
+Space is limited.
 Please contact us to learn more about current availability.
 A pre-group meeting is required before joining this group.

 Wednesdays 3:30 pm-5:00 pm CST